Sofiapaavola/Movie-Search/README.md

 5. Persistent favourites - a user's favourites remain on the page even if the page is refreshed!

 #### Current status
-Completed the filter that works dynamically.
-Not started favourites portion yet.
+1. Completed the filter that works dynamically.

+2. Not started the favourites portion yet.

+3. Learned that the mixins were intially started improperly and therefore the responsivenes is created through normal media queries rather than mixins.